stevestar888/1x1-networking-questions/README.md

 - What have you found to be sucessful in buliding relationships at work?
 -	How do you navigate "internal politics" of the office?
 - Do you prefer WFH or in office better?
 Why?
+- What event (or series of events) have contributed to your growth the most.

 ## Campus Specific
 - Where are the best places to hang out?
 To grab a bite to eat?